gwgknudayanga/Realtime-frame--and-event-based-detection-with-SNN-on-Neuromorphic-hardware/README.md

   * spjelly_to_slayer_anchorfree_img_based.py

 * Further, this repository includes .ipynb files which we used for running and benchmarking on intel Loihi 2.

+* Code for training Event-to-image reconstructor's encoder based lightweight SNN model (Model-3 in our paper).
+* Training SDNN models are available at.